 This Day in History: Arthur Jackson, the “one-man Marine Corps”

-On this day in 1924, a hero is born.
-Arthur “Bull” Jackson would go on to serve during the World War II Battle of Peleliu.
-Would you believe that he singlehandedly took out 12 enemy positions in about 90 minutes!
+On this day in 2017, a hero passes away.
+Arthur “Bull” Jackson is known for his courageous service during the World War II Battle of Peleliu.
+Would you believe that he singlehandedly took out 12 enemy positions in about 90 minutes?

 Unsurprisingly, he’s been labeled “nothing less than a one-man Marine Corps” for his actions.